|

 - If there is a long side suit, how is it breaking?
 If

-- Should I be looking to ruff?
-Lead a short
+- Should I be looking for a ruff?
+Lead

-suit, particularly with a trump holdings that look like
+a short suit, particularly with a trump holdings that look

 - Should I be looking to give partner a ruff?